ansys/pyoptislang/doc/source/getting_started/index.rst

    print(osl)
    osl.dispose()

-If you see a response from the server, congratulations, you're ready to get started using OptiSLang as a service.
-For details regarding the PyOptiSLang interface, see :ref:`ref_user_guide`.
+If you see a response, you can start using OptiSLang as a service.
+For information on the PyOptiSLang interface, see :ref:`ref_user_guide`.